Home

 - ONLINE ACCESS links to public domain and Open Access (OA) material

-- READ ONLINE (1-hour loan) - requires free account with the Internet Archive's Open Library
+- READ ONLINE (1-hour loan) links - requires free account with the Internet Archive's Open Library

 PRO TIP: make WorldCat your new go-to, especially for books.
-WorldCat is a mega-catalog of library holdings across the U.S. and beyond.
+WorldCat is a global catalog of library holdings across the U.S. and beyond, also known as a union catalog.
 It’s the easiest way to find out which libraries near you hold a copy of a specific book.

 Online access via Harvard